-It does not make much difference to me how this work is done (so long as it is scriptural), but it surely is time for us to ACT and ACT NOW! -Homer A. Gay.
+It does not make much difference to me how this work is done (so long as it is scriptural), but it surely is time for us to ACT and ACT NOW!

+-Homer A. Gay.
-CONTRIBUTIONS FOR CONSCIENTIOUS OBJECTORS

-By Ervin Waters
+CONTRIBUTIONS FOR CONSCIENTIOUS OBJECTORS By Ervin Waters

 We have Christian boys in three C. P. S. Camps; at Lyndhurst, Va., Magnolia, Ark., and Santa Barbara, Calif.
 These boys have braved the multitudes in order "to obey God rather than men."
 They have no income and work for nothing.
 The Church of the Brethren sponsors these three camps and assumes the financial responsibility for them.
 This includes food, heat, lights, etc. The expenses will average over \$30 per man.
 Our boys, who have no income, cannot pay this and the Church of the Brethren has been paying it when they couldn't.
 They haven't even asked the boys for money but, brethren, are we going to refuse to "care for our own" and leave them to the charity of a denomination?
-"Bear ve one "Out of the same mouth proceedeth blessing and another's burdens, and so fulfil the law of Christ"
+"Bear ye one another's burdens, and so fulfil the law of Christ" (Gal.

-(Gal.
 6:2).
 Can we discharge our Christian responsibility and refuse to help them?